-Artists see the world around them in very different ways.
-They translate their feelings, opinions and observations into creative work, or fine art, including paintings, sculpture and installations.
+Artists translate their feelings, opinions and observations about the world into creative works and fine art, including paintings, sculpture and installations.

-Designers are seriously creative too, but they use their skills, or applied art, to find solutions to practical tasks, from creating an eye-catching design for a flyer, a piece of jewellery, or a comfortable and stylish sofa for you to lounge around on.
+Designers are really creative too, but they tend to use their artistic skills to find solutions to practical tasks, from creating an eye-catching design for a marketing brochure, a piece of jewellery, or a stylish sofa.

 What art and design jobs can I do?

 - Artists: Create work to sell to buyers.
 They work in a variety of media, including painting, photography, print-making and pencil drawing.
-Sometimes people commission artists to make specific pieces for them and some organisations, like universities and museums, employ artists in residence to create work for them or share ideas.
+Sometimes people commission artists to make specific pieces for them.
+Some organisations, like universities and museums, employ 'artists in residence' to create work for them or share ideas.

 - Craft designers: Include silversmiths, potters, instrument makers and weavers who have been perfecting their skills over many centuries and tend to make their products using traditional techniques.